globus/globus-flows-examples/compute_transfer_examples/README.md

    ```

 ## Compute and Transfer Flow: Example 2
-In the second example, the Compute and Transfer flow takes in a user provided list source files that exists on a user provided source collection, creates a tarfile from it, and transfers the tarfile to a user provided destination collection.
+In the second example, the Compute and Transfer flow takes in a user-provided list source files that exists on a user provided source collection, creates a tarfile from it, and transfers the tarfile to a user provided destination collection.
 Specifically, the flow will:
 1. Set constants for the run
 2. Create an output directory named after the flow's run ID on your GCS collection
 3. Iterate through the list of input source files and create the destination paths for files on your GCS collection
 4. Transfer the source paths from the user-provided source collection to the newly created output directory folder on your GCS collection
-5. Invoke the Compute function `do_tar` on the source files and create a tarfile in the output directory
+5. Invoke the Compute function `do_tar` on the source endpoint to create a tar archive from the input source files and save it in the output directory
 6. Transfer the resulting tarfile to the destination collection provided in the flow input
 7. Delete the output directory